armada-ths/old.armada.nu/content/recruitment.md

-The application for the Armada Host roles opens 19th of August.
+The application for the Armada Host roles is now open!